victorjonsson/cXense-4-WordPress/README.md

 After that the jQuery event `cXenseInit` you'll get access to the function `sendCxenseEvent` that can be used to trigger pageViews at cXense programmatically.

-`sendCxenseEvent(extraCustomParams, extraUserProfileParams, URL);`
+`sendCxenseEvent(extraCustomParams, extraUserProfileParams, path);`

 **[extraCustomParams]:Object** — If you want to add custom parameters

 **[extraUserProfileParams]:Object** — If you want to add user profile parameters

-**[URL]:String** — By defining this argument the pageview will be triggered for a made up URL.
+**[path]:String** — By defining this argument the pageview will be triggered for a made up URL.
 This URL will not contain any content and therefor not affect the content profile nor user profile.